ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/ydb/tablets-moved.md

     {% note info %}

-    These parameters use relative values.
-The `1` value stands for `100%` and disables balancing.
-If the total value of the hardware resource can exceed 100%, adjust the ratio accordingly.
+    These parameters use relative values, where 1.0 represents 100% and effectively disables balancing.
+If the total hardware resource value can exceed 100%, adjust the ratio accordingly.

     {% endnote %}

-[*counter]: Virtual resource that is used for balanncing tablets, which do not have other hardware resource metrics (CPU, memory, network), and for tablets of column-based tables.
-If a tablet has this resource, its value always equals to `1`.
+[*counter]: A virtual resource is used for balancing tablets that lack other hardware resource metrics (such as CPU, memory, or network) and for column shards.
+If a tablet uses this resource, its value is always set to 1.